 Sales of the ADSs in the public market, or the perception that these sales could occur, could cause the market price of the ADSs to decline significantly.
-The total number of ordinary shares outstanding as of March 31, 2022 was 329,117,943 ordinary shares, comprised of 231,517,943 Class A ordinary shares and 97,600,000 Class B ordinary shares.
+The total number of ordinary shares outstanding as of March 31, 2024 was 295,132,135 ordinary shares, comprised of 197,532,135 Class A ordinary shares and 97,600,000 Class B ordinary shares.
 All ADSs representing our ordinary shares will be freely transferable by persons other than our "affiliates" without restriction or additional registration under the U.S. Securities Act of 1933, as amended, or the Securities Act.
 All of the other ordinary shares outstanding will be available for sale, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
-Any or all of these ordinary shares may be released prior to the expiration of the applicable lock-up period at the discretion of the designated representatives.
-To the extent shares are released before the expiration of the applicable lock-up period and sold into the market, the market price of the ADSs could decline significantly.
+Any or all of these ordinary shares may be released prior to the expiration of the applicable lock-up period and sold into the market, the market price of the ADSs could decline significantly.